 The missions are ho-hum, but the combat more than makes up for it and the fact that all four Javelins play so differently is fantastic.
 Yet the games loading screen and bugs can put a serious damper on the enjoyment.
 It’s a decent foundation that will likely improve over time.
 But the latest patch that removed the respawn restrictions is a serious low blow for the hardcore crowd, and it has dampened my enthusiasm a great deal for it.

 I really can’t be clear enough about how unacceptable that type of change is after a game has already been released.
 Combine that with a large number of bugs and long loading screens and I find it hard to recommend right now, even if I want to.

-At its core it’s a real game, the right pieces are in place, it just needs some serious work on the technical side and it’s getting some to be sure.
+At its core Anthem is a decent game, the right pieces are in place, it just needs some serious work on the technical side and it’s getting some to be sure.
 But sweeping gameplay changes that alienate certain audiences in the most recent patch doesn’t inspire me with much confidence for the future either.

 - Four javelin suits with each with a wildly different playstyle.